getAlby/hub/scripts/linux-x86_64/phoenixd/README.md

 It will run on localhost:8080 by default.
 You can configure the port by editing the docker-compose.yml file.

+Note: for simplicity it uses a preconfigired phoenixd password (see docker-compose.yml) this is fine as long as the service is not publicly exposed (change this password if you like).

 ### Backup

 Make sure to backup the `albyhub-phoenixd` which is used as volume for albyhub and phoenixd data files.